-Vitamin D has many functions in the body – it regulates calcium and phosphate levels which are essential for bone building and teeth.
-Frankly there is no doubt about its role in the development and maintenance of a healthy skeleton.
+Vitamin D has many functions in the body – it mediates and regulates calcium absorption and phosphate levels which are essential for bone building and teeth, and general mineral homeostasis.
+Frankly there is no doubt about its crucial role in the development and maintenance of a healthy skeleton.

 Any absence of vitamin D in the diet and rickets develops which is a bone deformity as does osteomalacia which is pain in the bone.
 We also know that low serum levels of 25-hydroxyvitamin D [25(OH)D are consistently associated with the presence of chronic disease risk factors, including hypertension, and predict future diseases such as cancer, cardiovascular disease, diabetes, and even mortality.
 The receptor for the active form of vitamin D which is 1,25-dihydroxyvitamin D us literally found in every tissue.
 That’s a testament to how important it truly is to our general well-being.

 Recent research has strongly shown that vitamin D3 helps stave off colds and flu.

 Rickets was always associated with poor nutrition in people suffering considerable poverty.
 Many children growing up in Victorian slums and the rookeries developed bowed legs and curvature of the spine.
 The condition was thought to have been consigned to the history books in Britain when vitamin D was added to our everyday foods such as margarine and cereal back in the 1940s.
 Cases of rickets dropped but then the number of children admitted to hospital started to double relatively recently in the past decade from 200 in 2004-05 to 455 in 2013-14.